CooperLogerfo/MLB-FA-Webscrape/README.md

 | 2017    | Tyler Chatwood | Cubs     | P        | $38,000,000   | 3                | 1.55    | 30.00     | 152.60    | 6.98  | 4.34  | 0.28

-- avg_war: 3-year-average war.

-- avg_games: 3-year-average games played.

-- avg_pa/ip: 3-year-average plate appearances (for position players) or innings pitched (for pitchers) in seasons preceding free agency.

-- avg_k: 3-year-average strikeout rate (offensive, for position players) or strikeout rate (defensive, for pitchers) in seasons preceding free agency.

-- avg_b: 3-year-average walk rate (offensive, for position players) or walk rate (defensive, for pitchers) in seasons preceding free agency.

-- avg_babip: 3-year-average batting average on balls in play (offensive, for position players) or batting average on balls in play *against* (for pitchers) in seasons preceding free agency.

-- OPS/FIP: 3-year-average OPS (for position players) or FIP (for pitchers) in seasons preceding free agency.